stonecharioteer/blog/_posts/2021-04-28-the-importance-of-documentation.md

 layout: post
 categories: [documentation, software-development]
 description: "This post introduces a series of posts on How to Write Documentation."
-custom_excerpt: "This post introduces a series of posts on How to Write Documentation."
+customexcerpt: "This post introduces a series of posts on How to Write Documentation."
 ---

 Nod if you've come across this before.
 You find an *amazing* software library